Most Famous Logos with a Butterfly

 Most famous logos with a butterfly

 The butterfly is considered a symbol of femininity, sophistication, and elegance.
-Many see in it only a beautiful insect that flutters around the flowers.
-Therefore, logos with her image are often found in companies working in the field of fashion or cosmetology.
-But natural charm is only the outer side.
-In fact, the image of this creature is much deeper because it goes through a complex transformation, turning from an insatiable caterpillar into a gentle butterfly.
+Many people see it as just a beautiful insect fluttering around flowers.
+Therefore, logos with its image are often found in companies working in the field of fashion or cosmetology.
+But the natural charm is only the outside.
+In fact, the image of this creature is much deeper as it undergoes a complex transformation, turning from an insatiable caterpillar into a delicate butterfly.

-Because of such metamorphoses, the lepidopteran insect in many cultures is associated with the rebirth and immortality of the soul.
+It is because of such metamorphosis that the lepidopteran insect is associated in many cultures with the rebirth and immortality of the soul.
 Native Americans considered it a harbinger of joy, and the ancient Egyptians drew analogies between a butterfly chrysalis and a mummy.
-But in the modern world, it is a symbol of sophistication used in the appropriate emblems – where you need to show the brand’s connection with the beauty industry.
+But in the modern world, it is a symbol of sophistication, used in appropriate emblems – where it is necessary to show the connection of the brand with the beauty industry.

-In today’s article, we have collected the most striking examples when a butterfly on a logo takes on different meanings.
-Considering how many species this insect can have, the companies’ visual signs differ in colors and shapes.
-Let’s see how skillfully designers beat the same image.
+In today’s article, we’ve collected the most striking examples where the butterfly on a logo takes on different meanings.
+Considering how many species this insect can have, visual signs of companies differ in colors and shapes.
+Let’s see how skillfully designers have played with the same image.

 TOP Logos Featuring a Butterfly Symbol: